 HMRC will use data on the 2018-19 tax returns already submitted to identify those eligible.
 Individuals can use an online tool to find out if they are eligible to make a claim.
 HMRC will pay the grant directly in one installment.
 The grant will be subject to income tax and national insurance contributions.
 The scheme is not yet open to applications.
 HMRC will aim to contact eligible individuals by mid-May and payments are expected to be available from June 2020.
 Individuals can make a claim for Universal Credit while they wait for the grant.
 The grant should be recorded as part of the individual's self-employment income, and it may affect the amount of Universal Credit available.
 HMRC will contact eligible individuals and invite online applications in due course.
-Note that small business owners that are set up as directors of their own personal company and paid through a combination of minimal salary (subject to PAYE) and dividends are not expected to be supported through the Job Retention Scheme for 80% of the salary they earn only (excluding dividends), subject to meeting the conditions of that scheme (see above).
+Note that small business owners that are set up as directors of their own personal company and paid through a combination of minimal salary (subject to PAYE) and dividends are not expected to be eligible for the Self-employment Income Support Scheme; instead, they are expected to be supported through the Job Retention Scheme for 80% of the salary they earn only (excluding dividends), subject to meeting the conditions of that scheme (see above).